puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

         file { "/some/other/file": ensure => present }
     }

-Starting with version 0.24.6, the `if` statement can now branch based on a variable's value:
+In Puppet 0.24.6 and later, the `if` statement can also branch based on the value of an expression:

     if $server == "mongrel" {
         include mongrel